-We then found Motoha Yoshin Ryu Jujutsu (本派揚心流柔術) a different line of the Hontai Yoshin Ryu, Takagi Ryu lineage to that mentioned above, and began training under the guidance of Soke, Yasumoto Akiyoshi.
+We later switched to Motoha Yoshin Ryu Jujutsu (本派揚心流柔術) a different line of the Hontai Yoshin Ryu, Takagi Ryu lineage to that mentioned above, and began training under the guidance of Soke, Yasumoto Akiyoshi.

-Soke also renamed the dojo, Eikoku Nanbu Yoshinkan Shibu Dojo (英国南部揚心館支部道場) meaning Southern England Yoshinkan Branch Dojo.
+Soke also renamed the Dojo to the Southern England Yoshinkan Branch Dojo 英国南部揚心館支部道場

 This name giving was commemorated with Soke giving a handwritten 'Fudoshin' Hata (Flag) and Udon (Wood block print) for the Dojo (pictured)